-The Citizens' Assembly will convene during 4-6-12 full-day Saturday sessions beginning in September 2019, and concluding in March 2020.
-Additional meetings of the Assembly may be scheduled at the discretion of the Chair of the Assembly (see 8.2 for roles and responsibilities of the Chair).
-Meetings of the Assembly will not allow the public to attend in person but will be viewable by the public through webcast.Facilitator.
-The Citizens' Assembly will also host multiple public3 roundtable meetings in both municipalitieswith public participation during the course of the Assemblytheir session's schedule, with one of the meetings to discuss the technical report, which will be open to all local residents.
+The Citizens' Assembly will convene during 4-6-12 full-day Saturday sessions beginning in 2019, and concluding in 2020.
+Additional meetings of the Assembly may be scheduled at the discretion of the Facilitator.
+Chair of the Assembly (see 8.2 for roles and responsibilities of the Chair).
+Meetings of the Assembly will not allow the public to attend in person but will be viewable by the public through webcast.
+The Citizens' Assembly will also host multiple public3 roundtable meetings in both municipalities with public participation during the course of the Assemblytheir session's schedule, with one of the meetings to discuss the technical report, which will be open to all local residents.

-The Assembly at the start of their process will set and define their will meet according to the following schedule-:
+The Assembly at the start of their process will set and define their schedule.